 - 8 cocktail tomatoes (about 8 ounces, quartered)

 - 2 green onions (white and light green parts only, chopped)

 - 2 tablespoons chopped fresh cilantro

 - 1 tablespoon fresh lime juice

-Place tomatoes, onions, jalapeño, cilantro, and lime juice into food processor.
+- Add the tomatoes, onions, jalapeño, cilantro, and lime juice to your food processor.